 Promoting Autism Acceptance

 Increasing awareness, understanding, and empathy toward autistic individuals and their unique needs is essential for promoting autism acceptance.
-By educating the public, advocating for the rights of autistic individuals, and creating a welcoming and supportive environment, society can help reduce stigma and foster a more inclusive atmosphere for all.
+By furthering autism research, educating the public, advocating for the rights of autistic individuals, and creating a welcoming and supportive environment, society can help reduce stigma and foster a more inclusive atmosphere for all.

 Providing Reasonable Adjustments